 | Inconsistent presence and messaging across social platforms | Social frameworks that align content, tone, and messaging, improving consistency and brand clarity |

-| Low engagement and limited audience interaction | Content strategy based on platform behaviour, increasing engagement and audience connection |
+| Low engagement and limited audience interaction | Content strategy based on platform behaviour and audience insights |

 | Unclear which platforms to prioritize | Platform strategy that focuses effort on the channels that drive the most impact |